 Gifted children easily get accustomed to accomplishing regular tasks quickly and easily, which puts them at risk of becoming lazy.
 You can prevent this by giving them tasks that take extra time and effort to figure out.
 If you think your kids might get frustrated, offer some help, but only to show them they can solve the challenge on their own.

 When it comes to detecting and evaluating your children’s talents, KinderIQ can become your best associate.
-The free children’s IQ test and kindergarten skills assessment provide insight into the unique core knowledge areas of your child.
-These online tests are designed specifically for preschoolers and kindergarteners.
+The free Kindergarten Readiness Test provides insight into the unique core knowledge areas of your child.
+This online test is designed specifically for parents of preschoolers and kindergarteners.
 You can also find fun and creative activities to challenge the talents of your children.